gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 "Apparently it is now possible to speak of the character of a modern European state without attending to the concrete manners of behavior in England, or France, or Germany, or any other national system.
-The differences he so assiduously urged us to note among them-if we were to acquire true political knowledge-are now forgotten; instead, the diverse manners of behavior are blurred in a presumably (but not demonstrated) common manner of behavio" (346)
+The differences he so assiduously urged us to note among them -- if we were to acquire true political knowledge -- are now forgotten;
+instead, the diverse manners of behavior are blurred in a presumably (but not demonstrated) common manner of behavior" (346)

-"An ideal-type does not describe reality; it is an abstraction, an abridgment, or as the earlier Oakeshott would say, an ideological way of looking at reality."
+Spitz: "An ideal-type does not describe reality; it is an abstraction, an abridgment, or as the earlier Oakeshott would say, an ideological way of looking at reality."
 (347)

-No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis or techne.

 Alexander:

 "There is something paradoxical about being opposed to theoretical abstraction and yet having such a relentless inclination to carry it out" (2).

+No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis or techne.

+The rationalist is not someone who creates abstractions; he is someone who creates abstractions, and then tries to use them as a substitute for the knowledge of a concrete activity.
+A map of Budapest is an abstraction.
+Oakeshott is not against the making of such a map.
+He is against someone who believes that because they have a good map of Budapest, they are in a position to remake the city along more rational lines.

+[Sketch of "irrational" street.]

+Real example: Corbusier, who was actually designing microprocessors, not cities.

+Note: *techne* versus *phronesis*.

 Elizabeth Corey